flocks/TimerJS/README.md

 ````javascript
 asyncFunction(arg, timer(callback, 100));
 ````
-The callback will be called after 100 milliseconds, if it have been not called yet.
+The callback will be called after 100 milliseconds, if it has been not called yet.

 To use in browser environement
 ````javascript